15 Best WordPress Table Plugins Tested & Compared for 2026

 Visualizer is a data table and chart plugin for WordPress.
 It allows you to convert raw data into structured tables and charts using a spreadsheet-like editor.

-It supports importing data from CSV, Google Sheets, and JSON, making it suitable for handling large and frequently updated datasets.
-For data tables, it includes sorting, searching, and pagination to help users find information quickly.
+The premium version can import data from CSV, XLSX, JSON, Google Sheets, WordPress, WooCommerce, APIs, and databases.
+For data tables, it includes sorting, search, and pagination to help users find information quickly.

 However, it mainly focuses on data tables and chart visualization.
 It does not support advanced layouts like comparison tables, pricing tables, or pros and cons tables.